conjectures/Engineering_84_business_week/README.md

 ### Networking
 The netwoprking is done *ad-hoc*.
 Firstly, a local virtual machine is brought up with vagrant.
-This machine runs
+This machine runs ansible to provision three virtual machines in a VPC.
+In this implementation, they are all in the same subnet, although this can easily be changed.
+When the cloud resources spin up, they are assinged a private IP in the VPC, and a public IP that is saved by the localhost.
+The localhost will then have `ssh` access to the controller via its public IP.

+The controller will then be able to connect to the other instances with their internal IP.
+This makes the connection faster, and safer

 ### Provision

 ### Configuration
+For configuring the cloud VMs, Ansible is used again.
+However, this time, Ansible is installed on one of the servers.
+As shown on the architecture diagram, one of the servers will be

 ### Notes
 #### SSH connections with Ansible
 #### Groupsnames and Hostnames
-#### Env variables
+#### Environment variables